luk3yx/miniirc/README.md

  - The `colon` keyword argument to `Handler` and `CmdHandler` will default to `False` instead of `True`.
- - Internal-only attributes `irc.sock` and `irc.sendq` (please do not use these) will be renamed.
+ - Internal-only attributes `irc.handlers`, `irc.sock`, and `irc.sendq`
+    (please do not use these) will be renamed.
 Again, please do not use these.
  - Unspecified hostmasks will be an empty string instead of the command.
 Don't rely on this "feature" if possible, simply ignore the hostmask if you do not need it.